zluuba/zluuba-art-site/README.md

 ```

-## Big Plans
+## Plans

-.art is not just a nice GTLD, it's the purpose of the website.
-So I want to make it right and rebuild the current website into a beautiful piece of art.
+I want to make it right and rebuild the current website into a beautiful piece of art.

 Functionality:
 - admin panel for blog posts (markdown and html support);